AndyLPK247/py-pl-tiny-fw/README_design.md

 it would be better to do only a few spot checks for alternative accept formats.
 To me, this is less of a risk than the trailing slash because accept formats use the same endpoint URL while trailing slashes technically use different URLs.
+Furthermore, the trailing slash can only be genuinely tested as an integration point and not at the unit level.
 A boolean config data option to select accept format type for all tests could also be added, but that would require additional service package logic to parse formats generically, and I consider that beyond the scope of this project.